Skip to content

 You get newer software on a base that still can't be broken.

-Free, open source, and built in the open.
-Try FoundryOS in a VM or on real hardware today.
+Stable to the core, fresh where it counts, and impossible to permanently break.
+Free, open source, and built in the open — try FoundryOS in a VM or on real hardware today.